benbrads/email-scraper/README.md

-passed a website, returns email :)
+passed a website for a business, returns email :)